ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-windows-classic-manage-psh.md

 <properties
-   pageTitle="使用 Azure PowerShell 管理虛擬機器 | Microsoft Azure" description="了解可用來自動執行管理虛擬機器工作的命令。"
-   services="virtual-machines-windows"
-   documentationCenter="windows"
-   authors="singhkays"
+   pageTitle="Manage your virtual machines by using Azure PowerShell | Microsoft Azure" description="Learn commands that you can use to automate tasks in managing your virtual machines." services="virtual-machines-windows" documentationCenter="windows" authors="singhkays"